 Our London Choral Days put outstanding and exciting choral ensembles in some of the most beautiful buildings in the capital.
 They take the form of a day-long sequence of performances, talks, lunch and refreshments, the audience moving between the venues on foot.

-The days are conceived not as three discrete concerts but as an integrated, overarching musical experience in which the individual parts illumine and enlarge upon what has gone before.
+The days are conceived not as three discrete concerts but as an integrated, over arching musical experience in which the individual parts illuminate and enlarge upon what has gone before.
 Usually there is some connection between the venues and the music performed in them, which may be chronological – music of the same period as the building – or associational: a specific historical link between music and building.

-For those who do not choose the vehicular option, there are walks at a leisurely pace of, at most 15 minutes, (waiting at pedestrian crossings included).
-There is the option of signing up in advance for taxis to avoid the walks at a cost of £20 per person.
+For those who do not choose the vehicular option, there are walks at a leisurely pace of, at most, 20 minutes (waiting at pedestrian crossings included).
+There is the option of signing up in advance for taxis to avoid the walks at a cost of £25 per person.

 Price, per person

-£215 (or £235 with transport by taxi as specified above).
-This includes lunch and afternoon refreshments as well as exclusive admission to the three concerts and the lecture.
+£225 (with taxis £25 as additional as specified above).
+This includes lunch and afternoon refreshments, as well as exclusive admission to the three concerts and the lecture.

 Lunch and refreshments

 Lunch in good restaurants; the audience is split between several.
-Refreshments are served in the afternoon between the concerts.
+Refreshments are served in the afternoon.

 We will return the full amount if you notify us 22 or more days before the event.
 We will retain 50% if cancellation is made within three weeks and 100% if within three days.
 Please put your cancellation in writing to email@example.com.
 We advise taking out insurance in case of cancellation and recommend that overseas clients are also covered for possible medical and repatriation costs.